2lag/edit/README.md

 - finish functionality for :
 - - drawing over toggled off components once ( wnd_edit_line_count, wnd_fps )
-- swap setwindowtexta calls to append text to beginning/end of text instead of overwriting
+- swap all setwindowtexta calls to append text to beginning of text instead of overwriting
-- fix flickering background bug ( set background color to current of what i try to force it to then just add your own outline instead of using hacky subpixel glow )
+- fix flickering bg bug ( set bg color to current of what i try to force it to then just add your own outline instead of using hacky subpixel glow )
 - fix not being able to full screen drag on vert monitor ( wnd_drag.cpp )
 - organize/optimize menu functionality code, & check for memory leaks, minimize var scope & const unchanging vars, clean/optimize files ( file checklist )
 - - match any "new" statements with "delete", make sure hooks are managed with unhooks on exit, etc